Jonathan Addleton

 On April 6, 2013 Addleton was part of a group targeted by a suicide bomber as they walked to a local school to deliver textbooks in the Afghan city of Qalat.
 A suicide bomber's car exploded just outside the walls of the Provincial Reconstruction Team Zabul killing Foreign Service Officer Anne Smedinghoff, three U.S. service members and an Afghan interpreter.
 An Army report of the incident later noted that [Addleton] "may have been the main target, although insurgents were perhaps targeting anyone partaking in the mission."
 Addleton later wrote "Not a day goes by when I don't relive what happened on that cloudless morning, recalling every moment as it unfolded, reliving endlessly what might have been.
 I wish a dust storm had blown up out of nowhere, causing all flights to be canceled.
 I wish the outcome had been different.
 I wish I had been killed instead.
 But I somehow did survive, alone among the living."

 Following his retirement from the Foreign Service in January 2017, Addleton has worked as an Adjunct in the Department of International and Global Studies at Mercer University in his hometown of Macon, GA.
 He also took on a new assignment as the part-time, US-based Executive Director of the American Center for Mongolian Studies.

 His publishing credits include a memoir of his childhood in Pakistan, Some Far and Distant Place (University of Georgia Press, 1997), Undermining the Centre: The Gulf Migration and Pakistan (Oxford University Press, 1992), Mongolia and the United States: A Diplomatic History (Hong Kong University Press, 2013) and "The Dust of Kandahar: A Diplomat Among Warriors in Afghanistan" (Naval Institute Press, 2016).
 He has also contributed articles to Asian Survey, Asian Affairs, International Migration, Muslim World, Mongolica, Foreign Service Journal' and The Washington Post, among other publications.

 Addleton's awards include the Christian A. Herter Award for intellectual courage and constructive dissent from the American Foreign Service Association; ISAF Service Medal from NATO; Outstanding Civilian Service Medal from the US Department of Army; Administrator's Distinguished Career Service Award, Distinguished Honor Award, Superior Honor Award and Presidential Meritorious Service Award from USAID; and the Polar Star, Mongolia's highest civilian award, from the President of Mongolia.
 Early in his career, he was invited to serve as a Breadloaf Fellow at Middlebury College's annual Summer Writer's Conference near Middlebury, Vermont.
 In May 2017, Addleton was one of six alumni inducted into Northwestern University's Medill School of Journalism "Hall of Achievement," a group that included Pulitzer Prize winning biographer Kai Bird, Pulitzer Prize winning editor Bruce Dold and Edith Chapin, Executive Editor of NPR News.

 He speaks Urdu and Hindi and has studied French, Russian, Arabic and Mongolian.
-He is now appointed as new Rector of Forman Christian College University, Lahore, Pakistan and he was installed as the Rector in November 2020.
+He is currently the Rector of Forman Christian College which is a University in the city of Lahore, Pakistan having been appointed to that position in November 2020.